cfisch3r/orbitmap/README.md

 This Kata is inspired by a [puzzle](https://adventofcode.com/2019/day/6) from the [Advent of Code site](https://adventofcode.com/).

 You have to implement a function which calculates the sum of orbits defined in a map.
-This map contains a list of orbital relationship between celestial objects.
+This map contains a list of orbital relationships between celestial objects.
 For example:
 ```$xslt
 A)B
 ```